erikologic/vnc_virtual_display_linker/README.md

 # vnc_virtual_display_linker
 ### A Python script to create a second virtual monitor for connecting with VNC

-This script will let you connect an external device to your X11 server as a second monitor thorugh VNC i.e. use your tablet to extend your desktop
+This script will let you connect an external device to your X11 server as a second monitor through VNC i.e. use your tablet to extend your desktop

 I have it working using Ubuntu 16.04